• Skip to primary navigation

 Slow roasted pork in the oven is a thing of beauty.

 I use a large Dutch oven, but any large, oven-safe, heavy pot will work.
-After preparing the meat (see above) and it’s been browned, place the meat in the pot, toss in the onion, garlic and juices.
+After preparing the meat (see above) and it’s been browned, deglaze the pot, add the meat back in, and add the onion and garlic.

 Cover the pot and place in a pre-heated 300F degree oven and bake for about 3 ½ hours until meat is tender and shreddable.